Pedro López (serial killer): Serial killings

 After his release in 1978, López began wandering throughout the northwestern area of South America.
 According to López, he usually stayed in Bogotá and would traverse the departments of Tolima, Huila, Cauca, and Nariño to enter Ecuador, through which he would pass into Peru.
 To acquaintances, he claimed to do migrant work in the Llanos on the border to Venezuela.

 He later claimed that between 1978 and 1980, he had killed over 100 girls, mainly street children and those from indigenous tribes.
 While these claims are unverifiable, it is known that López was briefly captured by indigenous Peruvians in the Ayacucho region after attempting to abduct a 9-year-old girl from her village.
 The Ayacuchoans beat López for several hours before stripping him of his clothes and burying him up to the neck in sand.
 It's most often reported that their intention was to kill López through live burial, although he would later claim that the tribespeople had poured syrup on him in order for ants to eat him alive.
 However, an American missionary convinced them to release López and turn him over to the police.
 The police did not detain López, and he was instead expelled from the country.

 After his deportation from Peru, López resumed his killing spree in Ecuador, and although authorities began to notice an increase of missing persons, more specifically young girls, throughout areas where he travelled, they concluded the disappearances were most likely cases of human trafficking.

 On 5 May 1979, López met Hortensia Garcés Lozada in Ambato as she was selling newspapers.
-He gave the girl 100 sucres to follow her and raped and killed her under a nearby bridge.
+He gave the girl 100 sucres to follow him and raped and killed her under a nearby bridge.
 On 14 December 1979, while in his hometown of El Espinal, López raped and murdered Flor Alba Sánchez.
 Also in El Espinal, there were two other murders of young girls on 21 December 1979 and 3 January 1980.
 Sánchez was found 20 days later buried on municipal property alongside another girl, Blanca Bautista, both bearing signs of torture.
 Sánchez is the only Colombian victim for whom López was tried.
 There were reportedly other criminal cases involving López, but the files were lost in a fire at the El Espinal courthouse.
 On 10 January 1980, he abducted Ivanova Jácome at a parking lot in Totoras, a suburb of Ambato, as she was heading for school.
 Jácome was raped and murdered in a nearby shack, with her body being discovered at Ambato's Plaza Urbina on 15 February.